 I found myself falling into this habit very recently.
 I was having a morning shower and then, without any warning, I found myself doubting my worth.
 However, merely pointing the finger at habit feels unsatisfying.
-There is more at play than that.
+There’s more at play than that.

 Consider the recent change in my life.
 For the first time since my suicide attempt, I’m living on my own.
-Additionally, there’s a lull in my counselling and group participations (caused by the administrative delay of the move).
+Additionally, there’s a lull in my counselling and group participation (administrative delay caused by the move).
 In these circumstances having some doubt about my ability to cope, some doubt about my ability to live on my own, seems to be quite natural.
-What caused me concern, though, was that behind this natural fear I could feel the influence of the Black and my fear threatened to became something more.
+What caused me concern, though, was that behind this natural fear I could feel the influence of The Black.
+My fear threatened to became something more.

-And on that day for a few moments, the lie made itself heard and the habit of self doubt was momentarily awakened.
+And on that day in the shower, for a few moments the lie made itself heard and the habit of self doubt was momentarily awakened.

 It didn’t take root.
 To my surprise, and relief, in that briefest moment of doubt the fruits of all of my work since September 2, 2014 kicked in and I was reminded of something that’s so easily overlooked – it’s okay to have doubts, it’s okay to have fears.
 These things are perfectly natural and having them can be a sign of recovery.
 What isn’t okay is to allow natural fears and doubts to grow into unhealthy self-abuse.